davidlazarte/sentry-social/docs/usage/index.md

 	// Let's redirect the user to authorize with Facebook return Redirect::to((string) $service->getAuthorizationUri());

 #### Authenticating the User

-Once you have authenticated a user, they'll get redirected to the URL which you specified when you made the service, in this case `http://url-which-you-would-like-to/redirect-do`.
+Once the user has authorized your application, they'll get redirected to the URL which you specified when you made the service, in this case `http://url-which-you-would-like-to/redirect-do`.
 We then want to use the `code` which has been passed back as `$_GET` parameter and authenticate the user.
 This is the magic which ties the service login with a Sentry login.
 It will create non-existent users and link existing ones.
 A user may be linked to multiple services as well:

 	$service = SentrySocial::make('facebook', 'http://url-which-you-would-like-to/redirect-do');

 	if ($code = Input::get('code'))
 	{
 		if ($user = SentrySocial::authenticate($service, $code))
 		{
 			var_dump($user);

 			// Additionally, the user will be logged in, so this
 			// is the same:
 			// var_dump(Sentry::getUser());

 			// Continue with your application's workflow, the user is logged in!
 		}
 	}